GLIDE: A Coordinated Aerial-Ground Framework for Search and Rescue in Unknown Environments: Hardware Implementation

 We decouple victim and non-traversability detection into two steps: objects are first identified in image-space, and then mapped to the pre-defined semantic labels (e.g., people $\to$ victims; vehicles/walls $\to$ non-traversable).

 However, most commercial image-based object identification models are not directly applicable, as they are typically trained on principal viewpoints rather than the top-down perspectives.
 To this end, we fine-tune the YOLOv11~\cite{Jocher_Ultralytics_YOLO_2023} model on top-down aerial imagery from the VisDrone dataset~\cite{zhu2021detection}, with label remapping to retain only the relevant classes.

-The fine-tuned model is further optimized with TensorRT and CUDA to achieve a inference rate of $30$ HZ on Jetson.
-This lightweight computational cost enables real-time edge inference onboard the UAVs.
+The fine-tuned model is further optimized using TensorRT and CUDA, achieving real-time inference at 30 Hz on the Jetson Orin Nano platform.
+The resulting lightweight computational requirements enable onboard edge inference for UAV deployment.
+Furthermore, the models were compressed and converted into MyriadX-compatible .blob format for direct deployment on Luxonis OAK cameras, which provide up to 4 TOPS of neural compute capability, enabling fully onboard edge detection.
 In the hardware demonstrations, both the searching and scouting UAVs employ this YOLO-based detection stack.

+A local occupancy grid used for emergency braking is generated from fused detections obtained from the Velodyne VLP-32C LiDAR and AC-AR0233 GMSL camera systems.
+Specifically, a PointPillars-based ~\cite{lang2019pointpillarsfastencodersobject} network is used for 3D LiDAR object detection, while YOLOv12 \cite{tian2025yolov12attentioncentricrealtimeobject} is applied across the camera streams for image-based detection.
+Detections from both modalities are then associated through 3D spatial consensus before being passed into a Kalman filter-based tracking pipeline.
+The UAV's are capable of contributing to this occupancy grid through the approached discussed in ~\ref{subsection_geolocation}.